How to Install a Wooden Floor

 Step 7

-When moving on to the next row, you want to start by using one of the shorter pieces of hardwood as you want to stagger the seams when it comes to laying wood floors.
+When moving on to the next row, start by using one of the shorter pieces of hardwood.
+This helps to then stagger the seams when it comes to laying wood floors.

 how to install a wooden floor step 7